CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/NiatelemetryNiaInventory.md

 `func (o *NiatelemetryNiaInventory) UnsetNxosInterfaceBrief()`

 UnsetNxosInterfaceBrief ensures that no value is present for NxosInterfaceBrief, not even an explicit nil
+### GetNxosNveInterfaceStatus

+`func (o *NiatelemetryNiaInventory) GetNxosNveInterfaceStatus() string`

+GetNxosNveInterfaceStatus returns the NxosNveInterfaceStatus field if non-nil, zero value otherwise.

+### GetNxosNveInterfaceStatusOk

+`func (o *NiatelemetryNiaInventory) GetNxosNveInterfaceStatusOk() (*string, bool)`

+GetNxosNveInterfaceStatusOk returns a tuple with the NxosNveInterfaceStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNxosNveInterfaceStatus

+`func (o *NiatelemetryNiaInventory) SetNxosNveInterfaceStatus(v string)`

+SetNxosNveInterfaceStatus sets NxosNveInterfaceStatus field to given value.

+### HasNxosNveInterfaceStatus

+`func (o *NiatelemetryNiaInventory) HasNxosNveInterfaceStatus() bool`

+HasNxosNveInterfaceStatus returns a boolean if a field has been set.

+### GetNxosNveVni

+`func (o *NiatelemetryNiaInventory) GetNxosNveVni() NiatelemetryNveVni`

+GetNxosNveVni returns the NxosNveVni field if non-nil, zero value otherwise.

+### GetNxosNveVniOk

+`func (o *NiatelemetryNiaInventory) GetNxosNveVniOk() (*NiatelemetryNveVni, bool)`

+GetNxosNveVniOk returns a tuple with the NxosNveVni field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNxosNveVni

+`func (o *NiatelemetryNiaInventory) SetNxosNveVni(v NiatelemetryNveVni)`

+SetNxosNveVni sets NxosNveVni field to given value.

+### HasNxosNveVni

+`func (o *NiatelemetryNiaInventory) HasNxosNveVni() bool`

+HasNxosNveVni returns a boolean if a field has been set.

+### SetNxosNveVniNil

+`func (o *NiatelemetryNiaInventory) SetNxosNveVniNil(b bool)`

+ SetNxosNveVniNil sets the value for NxosNveVni to be an explicit nil

+### UnsetNxosNveVni
+`func (o *NiatelemetryNiaInventory) UnsetNxosNveVni()`

+UnsetNxosNveVni ensures that no value is present for NxosNveVni, not even an explicit nil
+### GetNxosOspfNeighbors

+`func (o *NiatelemetryNiaInventory) GetNxosOspfNeighbors() int64`

+GetNxosOspfNeighbors returns the NxosOspfNeighbors field if non-nil, zero value otherwise.

+### GetNxosOspfNeighborsOk

+`func (o *NiatelemetryNiaInventory) GetNxosOspfNeighborsOk() (*int64, bool)`

+GetNxosOspfNeighborsOk returns a tuple with the NxosOspfNeighbors field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNxosOspfNeighbors

+`func (o *NiatelemetryNiaInventory) SetNxosOspfNeighbors(v int64)`

+SetNxosOspfNeighbors sets NxosOspfNeighbors field to given value.

+### HasNxosOspfNeighbors

+`func (o *NiatelemetryNiaInventory) HasNxosOspfNeighbors() bool`

+HasNxosOspfNeighbors returns a boolean if a field has been set.

+### GetNxosPimNeighbors

+`func (o *NiatelemetryNiaInventory) GetNxosPimNeighbors() string`

+GetNxosPimNeighbors returns the NxosPimNeighbors field if non-nil, zero value otherwise.

+### GetNxosPimNeighborsOk

+`func (o *NiatelemetryNiaInventory) GetNxosPimNeighborsOk() (*string, bool)`

+GetNxosPimNeighborsOk returns a tuple with the NxosPimNeighbors field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNxosPimNeighbors

+`func (o *NiatelemetryNiaInventory) SetNxosPimNeighbors(v string)`

+SetNxosPimNeighbors sets NxosPimNeighbors field to given value.

+### HasNxosPimNeighbors

+`func (o *NiatelemetryNiaInventory) HasNxosPimNeighbors() bool`

+HasNxosPimNeighbors returns a boolean if a field has been set.

 ### GetNxosTelnet

 `func (o *NiatelemetryNiaInventory) GetNxosTelnet() string`